piafle3005/group3/use-cases/use-case-23.md

-# USE CASE: 23 Report of the total population, population in cities, population not in cities, for all countries.
+# USE CASE: 23 Report of the total population, population in cities, population not in cities, for all region.

 ## CHARACTERISTIC INFORMATION